fyrox-book/fyrox-book.github.io/src/ui/basic_concepts/basic_concepts.md

 The UI systems uses complex, yet powerful layout system that allows you to build complex user interfaces with complex layout.
 Layout pass has two _recursive_ sub-passes:

 1. Measurement - the sub-pass is used to fetch the desired size of each widget in hierarchy.
-Each widget in the hierarchy "asked" for its desired size with the constraint from a parent widget.
+Each widget in the hierarchy
+   "asked" for its desired size with the constraint from a parent widget.
 This step is recursive - to know a desired size of a widget root of some hierarchy you need to recursively fetch the desired sizes of every descendant.
 2. Arrangement - the sub-pass is used to set final position and size of each widget in hierarchy.
 It uses desired size of every widget from the previous step to set the final size and relative position.
 This step is recursive.

 Such separation in two passes is required because we need to know desired size of each node in hierarchy before we can actually do an arrangement.

 ## Code-first and Editor-first approaches

-The UI system supports both ways of making a UI:
+The UI system supports both ways of making a UI - code- and editor-based approaches.

+### Code-first approach

-1) Code-first approach is used when your user interface is procedural and its appearance is heavily depends on your game logic.
+Code-first approach is used when your user interface is procedural and its appearance is heavily depends on your game logic.
 In this case you need to use various widget builder to create UIs.
-2) Editor-first approach is used when you have relatively static (animations does not count) user interface, that almost does not change in time.
-In this case you can use built-in WYSIWYG (what-you-see-is-what-you-get) editor.
-See [Editor](../editor/editor.md) chapter for more info.

 In case of code-first approach you should prefer so-called _fluent syntax_: this means that you can create your widget in series of nested call of other widget builders.
 In code, it looks something like this: